 "The possible effect of imbalance in a prognostic factor is considered, and it is shown that non‐significant imbalances can exert a strong influence on the observed result of the trial, even when the risk associated with the factor is not all that great."

 Even though this was in the context of an RCT and not an observational study, this seems to parallel the simulation results from Imai et al. (2008).
-For some reason, Altman made me chuckle when I read this:
+Altman seems indignant about the practice: